 All cancellations must be in writing.
 Please note that all cancellations will incur an administration fee.
 Please see our terms and conditions for details prior to booking.

-100% cancellation fee if cancelled within 24 hours.
+100% cancellation fee applies to day tours if cancelled within 24 hours prior to departure or no shows.